wavefrontHQ/docs/pages/doc/query_language_statistical_functions_anomalies.md

 ## Example 3

-In this example, the series deviates and continues oscillating over a day over range -- this is the normal behavior of the series).
+In this example, a time series deviates and continues oscillating over a day over range -- this is the normal behavior of the series).
 When you try to spot an anomaly in the oscillating data using std dev in a 1h or 2h window, standard deviation does not really capture the dip as well as IQR because the distribution of data in a moving 2h window is not normal.
 If you look at IQR, you see that it also fluctuates in the moving 2h window, but not as much as std dev, and it spikes in case of a immediate dip in the oscillating signal.

 ### Data